agormp/sumt/README.md

 #### Bipartition overview

 This is the contents of the file `rpoB.nexus.parts`.
-Bipartitions are indicated using the "\* + ." notation also used by e.g. MrBayes: Columns correspond to taxa (with column 1 = taxon 1).
+Bipartitions are indicated using the "asterisk and dots" notation also used by e.g. MrBayes: Columns correspond to taxa (with column 1 = taxon 1).
 All taxa with "\*" (or ".") are in the same half of the bipartition:

 ```
 List of taxa in bipartitions: